CustomEffects/CustomEffects/README.md

 # CustomEffects
-CustomEffects is a theme that allows you to use custom profile effects in Discord without needing Nitro!
+CustomEffects is a plugin/theme that allows you to use custom profile effects in Discord without needing Nitro!

 ## How to Request a Custom Effect
 1. Join our [CustomEffects Discord Server][server].